configcat/docs/website/docs/advanced/proxy/overview.md

 import CodeBlock from '@theme/CodeBlock';

 :::info
-This ConfigCat Proxy is in a public beta phase.
+The ConfigCat Proxy is in a public beta phase.
 If you have feedback or questions, please [contact us](https://configcat.com/support).
 :::

 The <a target="_blank" href="https://github.com/configcat/configcat-proxy">ConfigCat Proxy</a> allows you to host a feature flag evaluation service in your own infrastructure.
 It's a small Go application that communicates with ConfigCat's CDN network and caches/proxies *config JSON* files for your frontend and backend applications.
 The *config JSON* contains all the data that needed for ConfigCat SDKs to evaluate feature flags.